 The scale of the inspection process also poses a problem.
 There are well over 12,000 rental units in Lakewood as a whole.
 Resource limitations restrict the City's ability to carry out such an assignment citywide.
 However, a pilot project in Tillicum may prove beneficial to the area in the long run.
-Prior to implementing such a program, the City Council would need to decide to invest in such a program, beginning by altering codes and business license provisions, and further determining specific funding.
-Would such a program be funded through general fund revenues or using CDBG funds?
-Who would perform the inspections and follow-up assignments?
-Would this be accomplished through increasing City staff (estimated at \$111,000 in 2008 dollars) or retaining a qualified consultant?
+Prior to implementing such a program, the City Council would need to decide to invest in such a program by altering its business license provisions and providing specific funding for either direct or contracted services.
+Currently, direct costs are calculated at about \$111,000.